The City of Winnipeg is committed to improving safety on our roads and helping reduce motorist and pedestrian harm.

 Poplar Avenue & Levis Street

-The stop sign on eastbound Poplar Avenue at Levis Street is being removed on August 9, 2019.
+The stop sign on eastbound Poplar Avenue at Levis Street was removed on August 9, 2019.
 A new stop sign will be installed on northbound Levis Street at Poplar Avenue as a traffic assessment shows this will improve safety and operations at the intersection.
 The stop sign at Poplar and Stadacona Street will remain unchanged.

 Main Street & Rupert Avenue